-- Each spring, we hire approximately fifty students to serve as orientation leaders for QUEST.
-They play an integral role in the orientation process by helping new students successfully navigate their first semester on campus; participating with new students (first-years and transfers) in all orientation activities; being an enthusiastic and positive role model; distributing important information in a timely manner; supporting Calvin’s mission in day-to-day contact with new students; and assisting in the teaching of First Year Seminar during fall semester.
+- Each spring, we hire approximately 50 students to serve as orientation leaders for QUEST.
+They play an integral role in the orientation process by helping new students successfully navigate their first semester on campus; participating with new students (first-years and transfers) in all orientation activities; being an enthusiastic and positive role model; distributing important information in a timely manner; supporting Calvin’s mission in day-to-day contact with new students; and assisting in the teaching of "First Year Seminar" during the fall semester.

 International Orientation Assistant

 - Each spring, we hire 12 international orientation assistants to serve in the fall.
 International orientation assistants play an important role in the International PASSPORT program by helping new international students make the transition to the academic and cultural environment of Calvin College and navigate their first semester on campus.
 International orientation assistants will work alongside the international orientation intern to run the International PASSPORT program.